AP Top 25 Takeaways: Tide out; Harbaugh’s Ohio St problem

 Under Harbaugh, Michigan is 0-5 against Ohio State and only one of those games was close.
 Harbaugh has done many things right at Michigan.
 The Wolverines had slipped into a dark place after Lloyd Carr retired in 2007.
 In seven seasons under Rich Rodriguez and Brady Hoke, Michigan went 46-42 with three losing seasons.

 Michigan lured Harbaugh back to his alma mater with a mountain of money to fix the Wolverines and he has pretty much done that.
 Michigan is 47-17 under Harbaugh and with a bowl victory it will have had four 10-win seasons.
 Harbaugh’s winning percentage is currently .734.
-Lloyd Carr’s was .753 in 13 seasons at Michigan.
+Carr’s was .753 in 13 seasons at Michigan.
 Bo Schembechler’s was .796 in 21 seasons as Wolverines’ coach.

 Harbaugh does not have a big-game problem.
 His teams have beaten highly ranked teams from Wisconsin, Penn State and Notre Dame.
 He has flipped the Michigan State rivalry back in the Wolverines’ favor.
 He just can’t beat Ohio State.